 Review of functions and analytic geometry.
 Trigonometric, logarithmic, exponential and hyperbolic functions.
 Inverse functions.
 Limits and continuity.
 Derivatives and their interpretation.
 Methods of differentiation and applications.
-Integrals and areas: numerical methods and the Fundamental Theorem of calculus.
-Basic integration methods.
+Parametric and polar coordinates and functions.

-Prerequisite: Math 30 (Pure) and 31 Note: Designed for Engineering students.
+Prerequisite: Math 30-1 and 31 Note: Designed for Engineering students.